micmejia/bible-dump/NKJV/Jeremiah/Jer 34.md

 "Thus says the Lord, the God of Israel: 'Go and speak to Zedekiah king of Judah and tell him, "Thus says the Lord: 'Behold, I will give this city into the hand of the king of Babylon, and he shall burn it with fire.

 ###### 3
-And you shall not escape from his hand, but shall surely be taken and delivered into his hand; your eyes shall see the eyes of the king of Babylon, he shall speak with you face[^a] to face, and you shall go to Babylon.' " '
+And you shall not escape from his hand, but shall surely be taken and delivered into his hand; your eyes shall see the eyes of the king of Babylon, he shall speak with you face to face, and you shall go to Babylon.' " '

 ###### 4
 Yet hear the word of the Lord, O Zedekiah king of Judah!
 Thus says the Lord concerning you: 'You shall not die by the sword.